Where creativity meets purpose, and vision meets action

 Dear Hiring Committee at Bikepacking Roots,

-For nearly ten years at Adventure Cycling Association, I worked as a cartographer developing and maintaining long-distance bicycle route maps and related spatial data—work that demands precision, consistency, and a deep responsibility to riders who depend on accurate information.
-As part of my work there, I designed and developed the Idaho Hot Springs Mountain Bike Route.
-That project required extensive field scouting, cross-jurisdictional coordination, evaluation of access, and the creation of comprehensive route resources for riders of varying experience levels.
+At Adventure Cycling Association, I developed and maintained long-distance bicycle route maps and spatial data—work that demands precision and accountability to riders.
+As part of that role, I designed and developed the Idaho Hot Springs Mountain Bike Route, which involved field scouting, cross-jurisdictional coordination, careful route alignment, and the creation of detailed resources for riders of varying experience levels.
+This work reinforced my belief that routes are living systems: they require ongoing stewardship, responsive updates, and thoughtful communication with riders and communities.

 Thank you for your consideration.
-I would welcome the opportunity to further discuss how I can support the ongoing growth and stewardship of the routes program at Bikepacking Roots.
+I would welcome the opportunity to discuss how I can be of service to the continued growth and thoughtful stewardship of the Routes Program.

 With appriciation and support,